Nate Eaton Player Props: Royals vs. Twins

-Nate Eaton is back in the lineup for the Kansas City Royals and will face Sonny Gray and the Minnesota Twins April 1 at 4:10 PM ET.
+Nate Eaton -- 0-for-3 in his last game -- will be in action for the Kansas City Royals against the Minnesota Twins, with Joe Ryan on the hill, on April 2 at 2:10 PM ET.

+In his last game he had a hitless showing (0-for-3) against the Twins.

 Nate Eaton Game Info & Props vs. the Twins